Germany flying 6 fighters 8K miles in 24 hours to Singapore | Law-Order

 As China has grown more assertive in the region, the United States, Britain and others have also made it increasingly a priority.

-It took part in joint exercises with allies including Australia, Singapore, Japan and the United States, and was denied a port call in China.

 The six multirole Eurofighter jets involved in the current exercise were accompanied by four transport aircraft and three tankers.
-They were refuelled in-air along the lengthy flight, and also made stops along the way for refuelling, inspection and rotations of pilots.
+They were refueled in-air along the lengthy flight, and also made stops along the way for refueling, inspection and rotations of pilots.

-During a stop at a base near Abu Dhabi, UAE, on Tuesday, Germany's air force, the Luftwaffe, said that two of the Eurofighters were found to have technical problems.
+During a stop at a base near Abu Dhabi, United Arab Emirates, on Tuesday, Germany's air force, the Luftwaffe, said that two of the Eurofighters were found to have technical problems.
 One was fixed on site but the other had a defect in its hydraulics system so was held back.

 The Luftwaffe said personnel were sent from Germany to repair it further so that it would be available for upcoming exercises in Australia, where all the aircraft are heading after Singapore.